stevehjohn/Chess/README.md

 Second attempt at creating a chess engine.

+## Notes

+- Keep `parallel` branch separate until pruning is implemented.
+There's a good reason for this.

 ## Expected Results

 Number of possible board combinations after each move (without pruning).